coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 (they don't need to be MIT, but all required components must be open source software).

+The data *managed* by this application is released under different open data licenses.
+See the README for more information.

 ### We are proactive

 In general we try to be proactive to detect and eliminate